 In the "Label Options" window, select your preferred brand and type of label.

-Tip: If you want to print Contact cards instead of labels, we suggest selecting "1/4 Letter" in the Product number list.
+Tip: Use the "30 Per Page" option for mailing labels like you'll see in the screenshots throughout this article.
+If you want to print Contact cards instead of labels, we suggest selecting "1/4 Letter" in the Product number list.

 Once you have selected your preference, the document will look blank.
 To start importing your contact list, click "Select Recipients" then select "Use an Existing List".